skip to main content

 Clinical Assistant Professor

 Dr. Christine Cappelle Whitelaw received her undergraduate degree from the University of Notre Dame and her medical degree from St. George’s University School of Medicine.
 She completed a pediatric residency program at Children’s Hospital of the King’s Daughters in Norfolk, Virginia.
 She then completed a pediatric emergency medicine fellowship at Kosair Children’s Hospital in Louisville, Kentucky.
 Dr. Whitelaw continued to work in the three local children’s hospitals in Louisville until joining the staff at St. David’s Children’s Hospital in Austin, Texas in 2021.
 She is board certified in Pediatrics and Pediatric Emergency Medicine.
-She joined Texas A&M School of Medicine in 2022 as a clinical assistant professor.
+She joined Texas A&M College of Medicine in 2022 as a clinical assistant professor.

 With five grown and flown children, she now enjoys life with her husband on a ranch on Lake Buchanan that they share with donkeys, antelope and fainting goats.
 She is an avid fundraiser for Adults Independent and Motivated (AIM), a nonprofit serving adults with an intellectual and/or developmental disability.